 How much should I insure my new property for?

 The amount of cover you’ll need will depend on how much it would cost to rebuild your property from scratch.
 This is not the same as how much you paid for your home.

 You should be able to find your home’s rebuild cost on your mortgage valuation report or your surveyor’s report.
 You can also use the free rebuilding cost calculator from the Association of British Insurers.

-Being insured for the right rebuild amount on your buildings insurance policy can save you from having to pay for a shortfall if damage meant your home had to be rebuilt.
+Being insured for the right rebuild amount on your buildings insurance policy can save you from having to pay for any shortfall if damage meant your home had to be rebuilt.

 The cost of home insurance will also depend on where you live and what the crime rate is, along with factors like the risk of flooding and subsidence.

-The average price paid by GoCompare customers for a combined home insurance policy is just under £176 a year.
+The average price paid by GoCompare customers for a combined home insurance policy in April 2023 was £172 a year.

 As a new homeowner there are some other types of insurance and add-ons you may want to consider:

 Goods in transit insurance - This can cover your possessions in case they get lost, damaged or stolen while they’re being moved.
 Check whether your contents insurance already covers this - although you’ll usually need to use a professional removals contractor.

 Storage insurance - Most storage companies require you to have insurance before they’ll store your items.
 But home insurance doesn’t always provide cover for your belongings away from home.
 So you may need to buy this as a policy add-on or as separate cover.